jatoms-io/io.jatoms.page/_landingpage/peptalk3.md

 title: Community
 ---

-Become part of the Jatoms community!
+Become part of the Gecko-Projects community!

-For this page we created a [chat room](https://gitter.im/jatoms-io/community) on Gitter so that you can easily ask your questions, state your critics, or tell us anything else you want.
+TODO: How to contribute